2000 - 2002 |

 Grand Café English website is launched.
 Grand Café English is featured in ProLiteracy's 2024 Adult Education resource publication.
 Adult literacy programs around the U.S. begin using Grand Café English in their ELL programs.

+As of 2025, Grand Café is being implemented in ELL programs in libraries, nonprofits and adult schools in California, New Jersey, Illinois, Montana and Ohio.
 That's the history.
 Let's see what the future holds for Grand Café English! |